ckeditor/editor-recommendations/_features/image.md

 {% capture ui %}

- * UI: feature providing user a way to set up properties for the new image, usually represented as button with "<i class="glyphicon glyphicon-picture" aria-label="Image" title="Image"></i>" icon that opens dialog containing form fields to edit image's properties
+ * UI: feature providing user a way to set up properties for the new image, usually represented as button with "<i class="fa fa-image" aria-label="Image" title="Image"></i>" icon that opens dialog containing form fields to edit image's properties
  * Title: "Image"
  * Keystroke: –